aukilabs/posemesh/core/domain/examples/browser/README.md

 ## Features

-- File upload with drag-and-drop support
+- Scans upload with drag-and-drop support
 - Upload status tracking
 - WebRTC-based peer-to-peer communication
-- Task monitoring and status updates
+- Trigger refinement on selected scans
-- File download capabilities
+- Scans download capabilities

 To modify the protobuf definitions, edit the .proto files in the `protobuf` directory and regenerate the JavaScript files using the commands above.